Shu-Wan/CSE472-blanket-challenge/README.md

 This repository contains the materials and code for the CSE472 (Fall 2025) course project "Beyond the Blanket Challenge".

-The project is designed by [Shu Wan](https://shu-wan.github.io/).
+The project is designed and mentoerd by [Shu Wan](https://shu-wan.github.io/).

-The materials here include datasets, evaluation scripts, and a summary of the final leaderboard and results.

 > [!NOTE]
 >